xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 analysis note [2.2] for [2.1].

 A range has minumum and maximum values.
-These are added as attributes `min` and `max`.
-The new attributes are typed as real to handle the full minumum and maximum values.
+These are added as attributes `Min` and `Max`.
+The new attributes are typed as string to handle the full minumum and maximum values.
 The UI handles validation with type determination (integer versus real).

 The same model change is made to both `ooaofooa` and `mcooa`.

+5.1.2 Model Compiler Tools
+The `mcooa` change affects other model compiler tools.
+This includes escher (`mcmc`) and `integrity`.
+The action language in the integrity model is regenerated, pasted in, the referential integrity checker is itself regenerated and compiled.  `mcmc` is rebuilt according to the instructions in the `escher` gen folder.

+5.1.3 `xtumlmc_schema.sql`
+The schema for the model compilers needs to have the new class (Range) and association.
+The instructions for regenerating the schema are found in `escher/gen/HOWTO Create MC-3020 HEAD branch.txt`.
+This is regenerated.

+5.1.4 `maslin` UDT
+`m2x` involves a hand-edited file in the `gen` folder of the `maslin` project.  `masl2xtuml_S_UDT_class.c` is modified to updated the identifiers of data types during the import process.
+This hand-edited file needs to be refreshed because of the association across R57 to the new Range (`S_RANGE`) class.

-5.2 Update editor.
+5.2 Update the editor.
 5.2.1 UI Range configuration
 A new menu along with three sub menus are added.
 These are:
   * Range